cydy/ttt-ssh/README.md

 - Each connection gets its own game session

 ### CPU AI
-- Smart move algorithm:
+- Balanced difficulty algorithm:
-  1. Try to win if possible
+  1. Try to win (50% of the time)
-  2. Block opponent from winning
+  2. Block opponent from winning (30% of the time)
-  3. Take center if available
+  3. Take center if available (40% of the time)
-  4. Take corners
+  4. Take corners (30% of the time)
-  5. Take any available position
+  5. Make random moves (more often for easier gameplay)

 ### Multiplayer
 - Room-based system with 6-character codes